 The thermostat helps your car engine to know the degree of hotness it is running at.
 It helps your engine to respond to extreme temperatures.
 It is a temperature control valve located at the coolant outlet.
 It opens and closes to regulate the engine temperature.

-When the engine gets very hot, it gets the signal and the valve opens to let the cooling agents circulate the engine and cools it off.
+When the engine gets very hot, it gets the signal and the valve opens to let the cooling agents circulate the engine and cool it off.
 When the engine is cooled enough, the valve closes.
-If damaged they won’t be a response to the extremely hot temperature of the engine.
+If damaged, they won’t be a response to the extremely hot temperature of the engine.
+In such cases, the causes of diesel engine overheating may not be properly addressed, leaving you to detect the overheating issue, but not your car.
 Overheating will only be detected by you but not by your car.

 Final Thought